speedbird620/Yet-another-simulator-chair/README.md

 _A base for the PCB so you can test in on a workingbench._

-More information will be provided as the first prototype will be assembled.
-Meanwile, you can print out the parts.

-## Step 3: The printouts

-The STL-files has been renamed.
-Please find them in the repository above.

 ![image](https://github.com/user-attachments/assets/2232b4db-af97-4446-830b-79d78d8e8029)

 _An overview of the parts to print._